 “Content first.
 Branding second.”

 What makes LOG such a success is the idea behind it: content first.
 LOG is made for gamers, by gamers.
 Content driven by passion.
-Gaming viewers are critical, ruthless and will see right through your commercial message.
+YouTube gamers are critical, ruthless and will see right through your commercial message.
 To appeal to the gamer, you have to let a gamer do the talking.
 The fact that you once played Sims or Rollercoaster Tycoon does not make you a gamer.
 Hook up with the right people who know what they are talking about.
 Every euro you spend subsequently becomes worth more that way.

 To make good gaming content, you need gamers in all phases of your process: from concept development to casting and from production to distribution of your content.
 When you first create gaming content, you encounter many challenges.
 You need to know what content and tone-of-voice will resonate with the community.
 How to avoid missing the mark in a critical target group where you can easily come across as ‘commercial’ or ‘fake’.

 Your montage is more important than ever and is only safe in the hands of a real gamer.
 Gaming montages are packed with quick edits and humor.
 If you do this well, then your editor will also become known to the public.
 In addition, you can’t just open a can of influencers.
 The chemistry and group dynamics have to be right, but they have to feel new and surprising to the viewers.
 You have to know the names and be aware of friendships or tensions.
 You need to know which influencers know and play which games.
 And do you work with game hardware?
 Then you need to set up your production accordingly.
 There’s a lot involved here, but if I could give you just one production tip: frame rate.
 Lock it at 60 fps, progressive and with a high bit rate.
 You have no idea what I’m talking about?
 Indeed, then you need a gamer on your team.